Hans Zimmer: 2020s

 On 6 January 2020, Zimmer took over as composer for the James Bond film No Time to Die after previous composer Dan Romer left the project.
 Speaking on scoring for No Time to Die, Zimmer told The Hindu, "Having done the three Batman movies—which are three movies to you but are 12 years of my life to me—I really understand where Daniel [Craig] was with this; he dedicated 16 years of his life to Bond...
 I wanted to not only do a good score but dig a little deeper and honour the man, the work and all the people who've been working on this for so long".
 On 26 February 2020, Major League Soccer released an anthem for its 25th season, which was composed by Zimmer.
 In March 2020, Zimmer composed the score for Hillbilly Elegy.

 In 2022, he collaborated with Camila Cabello on the song "Take Me Back Home" for the documentary series Frozen Planet II.
 Aurora also worked with Zimmer, contributing vocals to the series' soundtrack and performing "Take Me Back Home" alongside Zimmer at the Royal Albert Hall during the BBC's Earth Proms.
 Zimmer worked on the 2022 film Top Gun: Maverick, contributing to the main title credits and other tracks.

 Zimmer composed the score for the film Dune (2021), which earned him his second Academy Award for Best Original Score.
 The film's music was released in several different volumes.
 He composed the score for the sequel, released in 2024.
-As of 2024, Zimmer has begun writing music for a potential third Dune film while Villeneuve has started on the film's script.
-During the 2024 Austrian Grand Prix, Zimmer announced he will be scoring F1, a film starring Brad Pitt and directed by Joseph Kosinski.
+Both films heavily featured the use of the Armenian duduk.
+As of 2024, Zimmer has begun writing music for a third Dune film while Villeneuve has started on the film's script.
+Zimmer also composed the score for Robert Eggers' Nosferatu.
+In 2025, Zimmer scored F1, a sports film starring Brad Pitt and directed by Joseph Kosinski.

-In 2025, Zimmer was announced as one of three composers for Zack Snyder’s upcoming film The Last Photograph, collaborating with Omer Benyamin and Steven Doar on the project's score.
-The film marks Zimmer's first collaboration with Snyder.
+In 2025, Zimmer was announced as one of three composers for Zack Snyder's upcoming film The Last Photograph, collaborating with Omer Benyamin and Steven Doar on the project's score.
 Zimmer said that he had turned down multiple offers to compose for films in the Marvel Cinematic Universe, explaining that he was "looking for other things" and that scheduling played a role in his decision.

 Personal life

 Zimmer's first wife was model Vicki Carolin, with whom he has a daughter.
 The couple divorced in 1992.
-On 3 April 2020, Zimmer filed for divorce from his second wife, Suzanne Zimmer, whom he married in 1995 and with whom had three children.
+On 3 April 2020, he filed for divorce from his second wife, Suzanne Zimmer, whom he married in 1995 and with whom he had three children.
 On 15 June 2023, Zimmer proposed to his partner Dina De Luca on stage at London's O2 Arena during one of his shows.